 4. Be careful on the road

 We don’t want to sound like your mom, but take extra precaution on the road.
 You’re likely in a new city (or even a new country), so check the local speed limits and driving rules, and be careful.
-Make sure you have your bearings and your GPS is squared away before heading out, and don’t mess with your phone while you’re at the wheel.
+Make sure you have your bearings and your GPS is squared away before heading out, and don’t mess with your phone while you’re behind the wheel.
 Keep in mind many cities have restrictions against cell phone usage.

 If you do get into an accident, make sure you know the right number to call.
 Your rental car company should provide you with that information.